purplezi/PurpleCypress/English/compositiomodel.md

 In fact,had Disney not purchased the studio,Fox wa planning to follow Logan with additional X-Men spinoffs that spannned a variety of genres and tones,staring with Josh Boonez's horrorstyle The New Mutants.

+Not all encounters between our species were peaceful or pretty,but neither were they entirely violent.

 ## 8.Virtual/Denying

 Few forces change the world so much as education and the empowerment of women.